kirillzx/JDFlow/README.md

 # JDFlow

-This code is the official realization of JDFlow method from the article "Multivariate Time Series Modelling with Neural SDE driven by Jump Diffusion".
+## Kirill Zakharov

-Cite information will be provided later
+The official realisation of the prposed method JDFlow (link on the article will be available later).